xorhex/BinYars/README.md

 - In the root of the checked out repo, run `cargo build --release`
 - Copy (or bettter yet symlink) the `libbinyars.dylib` into the Binary Ninja plugin dir.
 On MacOS this is under: `~/Library/Application\ Support/Binary\ Ninja/plugins`

 ### Python Component

-This is all of the code for the Sidebar Widget as it's easier to write Qt Widgets in Python versus Rust (didn't even try).
-It will make calls to the rust component to do scanning and other YARA-X things.
+This component contains the UI for the Sidebar Widget as it's easier to write Qt Widgets in Python versus Rust (didn't even try).
+It will make calls to the Rust component to do scanning and other YARA-X things.

 Steps:

 - Copy the folder (or better yet symlink) `binyars-sidewidgit` to the Binary Ninja plugin dir.

 ## Post Installation

-Set directory the plugin will use to find the .yar files in.
+Set the value for **<u>"Set YARA-X Rules Directory"</u>** to a folder that contains the list of yara files to use for scanning.
+The files must have the extension *.yar* to be found.

 ### Settings